kenwuuu/pyautogui2/README.md

-PyAutoGUI
+PyAutoGUI 2
 =========

-PyAutoGUI is a  cross-platform GUI automation Python module for human beings.
-Used to programmatically control the mouse & keyboard.
+PyAutoGUI 2 is fork of the original, now unmaintained, PyAutoGUI Python library.
+It seeks to improve ease of use and maintainability of the original library by refactoring the library and opening maintenance to the community.
+It allows the user to programmatically control the mouse & keyboard.

 Full documentation available at https://pyautogui.readthedocs.org